andrewkeniuk/myFriendsBalatroMod/README.md

 ## Ahren ~ Inconspicuous Egg

-*Triples the blind requirement earn $20 after every hand, self-destructs after the round*
+*Triples the blind requirement, you earn $20 after every hand, self-destructs after the round*

 I totally meant to only give 20$ when you beat the blind, but it’s kinda funnier this way